iemilov/caafs-platform/README.md

 - 1st consumergroup: used the service which listens to live events
 - 2nd consumer group: used by the services which triggers rules events

-**Step 7 create consumer Groupes** - add 2 consumer groups: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features.
+**Step 7 Create consumer Groupes** - add 2 consumer groups: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features.
 Once you created the iot hub go to iothub --> endpoints --> Built-in endpoints --> events --> add the name of the consumer group (for example myconsumergroup1) under 'consumer groups' and store it.

-**Step 8 activate File Upload** - https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload
+**Step 8 Activate File Upload** - https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload
 go to the File Upload --> click on the field Azure Storage container and choose the storage account name together with the container name for your devicelogs created in step 4 together --> save the settings

 see example here: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-file-upload

-**Step 9 get connection string for IoT Hub** - you will need this connection string for the application settings.
+**Step 9 Store connection string for IoT Hub** - you will need this connection string for the application settings.

 Find the connection string: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-node-device-management-get-started